Skip to main content

 Prerequisites

-Note for AWS and GCP Enterprise runners: If you have an existing Enterprise runner, you’ll need to update to the latest infrastructure version before you can use prebuilds:
+AWS and GCP Enterprise runners: Update to the latest infrastructure version before using prebuilds:

 2. Select your project from the projects list

-In the project settings, you’ll find the prebuild configuration section where you can:
+In the project settings, the prebuild configuration section lets you:

 1. Enable prebuilds for the project